zephyrproject-rtos/zephyr/doc/collaboration/documentation/documentation.rst

 ##########################

-This Documentation Style Guide is produced and maintained by the |project|.
+This Documentation Style Guide is produced and maintained by the Zephyr Project.
 This section provides overview information about the scope and purpose of this manual and links to related resources.

 These guidelines help you write in a manner that is clear, concise, and